MiamiOH-CSE274/Portfolio/README.md

 * If I needed a data structure to store a grocery list, which data structure (or data structures) that we learned this semester would be most appropriate?
 Carefully explain why.

-	//TODO
-		---What is a grocery list
-		---How to decide which data structure?
-			---Efficiency? ---Lists aren't going to be that long that so runtime will not matter depending on data structure.
-			---What operations they support?
-			---Easiest acceptable solution!
-			---Platform(computer(new/old), smart phone, paper)

-	First lets assume that when you're writing your grocery list that you write it in order that the items are found in the store.
-With this in mind I would use a linked list data structure when implementing the shopping list because the add and remove methods in linked lists are faster than those found in array-based lists.
-With shopping lists the main functions you would need are adding and removing to and from the list.
-Another reason for a linked list is the ability to add a forgotten item directly into the middle of the list without creating a completely new list and copying everything over.
+	For this question I am going to assume that a grocery list is ordered by location of item in store, and that it will be written down on paper and not coded on computer.
+Lets say the average grocery list is about one page long.
+Because the list is reasonably short, efficiency will not factor into deciding a data structure because the speed difference will be unnoticeable for all of them.
+The main operation for the list would be adding items to it, but we might also need remove if we discover (after we've added it) we don't need something.
+With all of this in mind I would use something like a linked list data structure(Maybe a little too complex for just paper but the idea still works).
+Adding and removing would be fast because all that is needed is to write down or scratch out an entry.
+Adding into the middle of a list (to keep ordering by location in store) would also be fast because all you would need are arrows pointing from one entry to another and then back.

 * If I needed a data structure to store student records so that I could look students up by Banner number, which data structure (or data structures) that we learned this semester would be most appropriate?
 Carefully explain why.